 Cover more than half the cost of tuition and fees at a public four-year college.

 It achieves this by consolidating two existing incentives -- the Hope Scholarship Credit and the tuition and fees deduction -- and makes the credit available to families regardless of tax liability.
-It would make it easier for families to understand the maze of existing incentives, and make 4 million more families eligible by increasing current income limits.

 In 1975, the maximum Pell Grant covered 84 percent of the cost of tuition, fees, room, and board at a four-year public college.
 The maximum Pell Grant this year covered 33 percent of the average cost of tuition, fees, room, and board at a public four-year college.
 Joe Biden would increase the maximum Pell Grant to $5,100 for 2007-08, followed by increases of $300 per year for the next five years, for a maximum Pell Grant in 2011-12 of $6,300.